 - Prepare the Great Stuff, get it ready to fill the turkey.

 - If you have heavy-duty foam blocks, apply a bit of the great stuff to the inner side of the turkey, and stuff the turkey with the foam blocks.
+You'll need to cut up the foam blocks into smaller pieces beforehand.

 - If you want to use a stick to hold your target, insert the stick in the hole while applying the Great Stuff.